alphagov/govuk-content-api-docs/source/technical.html.md

 ## Versioning

-This API is currently in beta, so versioning isn't in place at the moment.
-We have plans to add versioning in future releases, and each new version of this documentation will cover the changes that have been made to the API.

-You can be notified of new changes to the API by [getting in contact](#support/community) with the team.
+This API is currently beta software and may be subject to changes and improvements as we learn from usage.
+We intend to introduce versioning into this API as part of the process to leave beta.

 [support]: ./#support